eclipse-kura/kura/_posts/ref/2000-01-01-mqtt-namespace.md

 * Type

-#### INVENTORY-V1
+The “INVENTORY-V1” application supports the resource operations as described in the following sections.

-The “INVENTORY-V1” application supports only the *read* resource operations as described in the following sections.
+#### Inventory Bundles

 ##### Read All Bundles